stephus182/ds-kmeans-nyc-ds-091018/README.md

 If we already new the desired labels (as in this case), then applying our previous knowledge of classification algorithms would be more appropriate.
-(We can also see that these clusters have not created any class where 3 is prominent.)
 However, if we don't know what labels or groupings to apply to the data beforehand, unsupervised clustering methods such as this can help us bin cases into homogeneous groupings.

 # Understanding the algorithm